terryollila/dsc-capstone-project-v2-online-ds-ft-100719/flatirons_capstone_2/README.md

 First, some important files for navigating this repo:

 1. main.ipynb.
 This is the main technical notebook, which is a summary view of the 5 separate notebooks that make up this project.
 For the sake of size, some things have been kept out of this file, such as most of the models that weren't as strong as others, and the code for creating the dashboard and visualizations.
+For all practical purposes, this can be considered the main notebook file, and the others supplementary, except perhaps for visuals.ipynb and functions.py.

 2. obtain.ipynb.
 This is the main file used for web scraping the necessary information from rottentomatoes, metacritic, and springfieldspringfield.